Key features and benefits

-- Exceptional sensitivity and reproducible results – providing a useful tool to identify non-adherent and non-responders to therapy
+- Accurate and reliable results – providing a useful tool to identify non-adherent and non-responders to therapy.

-The IDS-iSYS Ostase® BAP Assay is intended for the quantitative determination of bone-specific alkaline phosphatase (BAP), an indicator of osteoblastic activity, in human serum or plasma on the IDS-iSYS Multi-Discipline Automated System.
+The IDS-iSYS Ostase® BAP assay is an in vitro diagnostic device intended for the quantitative determination of bone-specific alkaline phosphatase (BAP), an indicator of osteoblastic activity, in human serum or plasma on the IDS system.

 Ostase® is a registered trademark of Hybritech Incorporated, a subsidiary of Beckman Coulter, Inc.